 - What are the things that they care most about, in relation to what you can give them?

-The more you understand your audience, the better you can speak their language, say all the right things, and write the copy that will click with them.
+The more you understand your audience, the better you can speak their language and write copy that clicks.

 Consider creating audience personas